 |1.||String cell value||XSSFCell.CELL_TYPE_STRING|

 |5.||Blank cell value||XSSFCell.CELL_TYPE_BLANK|

 List of different Java classes in the Apache POI

-To create an object of XSSFWorkbook class which represents an excel workbook, Syntax is given below.
+To create an object of XSSFWorkbook class which represents an excel workbook, the syntax is given below:

 XSSFWorkbook ws = new XSSFWorkbook();

 HSSFWorkbook stands for Horrible SpreadSheet Format.
 It is a class representation of XLS file that is used to read and write xls file format of MS-Excel file.
 It is compatible with MS Office 97-2003 version.